williamlsh/hangout/README.md

 It consists of three components:

 - Peers run in web browsers
-- Signal server for ICE trickling hosted on Cloudflare workers
+- Signal server for calling session coordination, SDP exchanging and ICE trickling hosted on Cloudflare workers
 - Public TURN/STURN server for NAT traversal and relay.

 Note: This project is still under active development.

-## Why this project is awesome?
+## Why is this project awesome?

 The first thing makes this project awesome is the awesome technologies it is powered by.
 The combination of Rust, WASM and WebRTC.